 EMERGENCY SOLUTIONS GRANT PROGRAM All Components

 Please answer the following in as much detail as necessary.
 Additional pages may be added and inserted behind this page.

-and the page.

-.
-What system or processes do you have in place to quickly move or stabilize participants in permanent housing?
+1. What system or processes do you have in place to quickly move or stabilize participants in permanent housing?

-Drawdown Schedule